ALTernatiF4-Sec/UniWA-CTF/README.md

 ## Forensics

-- [ExifTool](https://exiftool.org/) - A customizable set of Perl modules plus a full-featured CLI application for reading and writing meta information in a wide.
+- [ExifTool](https://exiftool.org/) - A customizable set of Perl modules plus a full-featured CLI application for reading and writing meta information in a wide variety of files.
   ```
   # Example of basic usage:
   ```
   ```console
   root@UniWA-CTF:~# exiftool /path/to/your/file
   ```
-variety of files.

 - [Steghide](http://steghide.sourceforge.net/) - A steganography program that is able to hide data in various kinds of image- and audio-files.
   ```
   # Example of basic usage: